Gwisil Jipsa

-Gwisil Jipsa (鬼室集斯, ? – 688), was the son of Gwisil Boksin (鬼室福信), a general of Baekje, one of the Three Kingdoms of Korea.
+Gwisil Jipsa (鬼室集斯, ? – 688), was the son of Gwisil Boksin, a general of Baekje, one of the Three Kingdoms of Korea.
 The Gwisil clan was a collateral branch of the royal family, the Buyeo clan (扶餘氏).
 He settled in Japan after the fall of the kingdom and death of his father where he became a member of the Japanese court where they called him Kishitsu Shushi after the Japanese reading of his name.

 Fall of Baekje

 Before Jipsa moved to Japan he was a Dalsol (達率, 2nd court rank) in Baekje's 16 rank system.
-When Paekche fell in 660 his father tried to save the nation by raising an army and proclaiming Buyeo Pung (扶餘豊), the son of the last recognized king of Baekje, King Uija, as the next king under the name King Pungjang (豊璋王).
+When Paekche fell in 660 his father tried to save the nation by raising an army and proclaiming Buyeo Pung, the son of the last recognized king of Baekje, King Uija, as the next king under the name King Pungjang (豊璋王).
 In 663, the Silla–Tang alliance counterattacked, and besieged the restoration movement at the fortress of Juryu Castle (주류성/周留城).
 Boksin was captured and then executed; his head was salted and pickled.